(Image Credit: Steve Dunsmoor)

 Feb 25, 2026 | 10:12 PM

-The Kelowna push for home ice continued Wednesday night, but it was anything but comfortable.
+The push for home-ice advantage stayed alive Wednesday night, but it was anything but smooth for the Kelowna Rockets.

-The victory was Kelowna’s 32nd of the season and moved the Rockets to within one point of the Prince George Cougars for third place in the Western Conference.
+It was the Rockets’ 32nd win of the season, pulling them to within a single point of the Prince George Cougars for third in the Western Conference.

-“We’d be fooling ourselves if we said we played our best game tonight,” Hay said.
+“We’d be fooling ourselves if we said we played our best game tonight.”

-Tij Iginla, Mazden Leslie and Carson Wetsch each finished with a goal and an assist.
+Tij Iginla, Mazden Leslie and Carson Wetsch each finished the night with a goal and an assist.

-Kelowna jumped out to a 2-1 lead after the opening period and carried that same score into the second intermission, even as the Thunderbirds began to tilt the ice.
+Kelowna built a 2–1 lead in the opening period and carried that same score into the second intermission, even as the Thunderbirds began to swing the momentum in their favour.

 “We got off to a really good start,” Hay said.
 “I thought we deserved to be up 2–1.
 For most of that first period, I thought we were controlling the game.”

-“In the second period, we took four penalties,” Hay said about his team being out-shot 11-4.
-“How can you create any offense when you’re killing that many penalties?”
+“In the second period, we took four penalties,” Hay said, as the Thunderbirds outshot Kelowna 11–4 in the frame.
+“How can you create any offence when you’re killing that many penalties?”

-Kelowna went a perfect five-for-five on the penalty kill, but Hay was far from satisfied with how the group handled those moments.
+The Rockets went a perfect five-for-five on the penalty kill, but Hay was not pleased with how his group managed the puck during those defensive stretches.

 “I didn’t like some of our clears,” he said.
 “We really struggled at times to clear the puck when it was right on our stick.
 There was no need to struggle like that.”